sio2project/oioioi/README.rst

 Setting up judging machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Before setting up judging machines, you need to configure the RabbitMQ
+server to accept remote connections.
+This can be done by creating a
+new user account or by allowing the default *guest* account to connect
+from a remote host, by creating the configuration file
+*/etc/rabbitmq/rabbitmq.config* with the following content:

+  [{rabbit, [{loopback_users, []}]}].

+and restarting the RabbitMQ server.
+Then on every juding machine do the
+following:

 #.
 Create a new user account for the judging processes and switch to it.

 #.
 Set up virtualenv::